-French monks are attributed with sowing the seeds for English wine cultivation when they crossed the channel during the Norman Invasion in 1066, but it was the Romans who really laid down the roots, even going so far as to try and grown grapes as far north as Lincolnshire.
+French monks are attributed with sowing the seeds for English wine cultivation when they crossed the channel during the Norman Invasion in 1066, but it was the Romans who really laid down the roots, even going so far as to try to grown grapes as far north as Lincolnshire.

 We don't just make sparkling wine

-It can give Champagne a run for its money
+It can give champagne a run for its money

-Millions of years ago, before the land shifted and split to form Europe, huge chunks of the south-east of England were connected to what is now France’s Champagne region; and we’ve still got similar chalky soil today, which makes it ideal for growing grapes for sparkling wine.
+Millions of years ago, before the land shifted and split to form Europe, huge chunks of south-east England were connected to what is now France’s Champagne region; and we’ve still got similar chalky soil today, which makes it ideal for growing grapes for sparkling wine.
 What’s more, French winery owners have started to buy up English land as they’re worried the changing climate is making it too hot to grow grapes in Champagne.

 It has some famous fans

-Apparently, even the Queen is a fan of English wine and chooses to serve it to visiting guests.
+Apparently, the Queen is a fan of English wine and chooses to serve it to visiting guests.